The Lazarus Project (film)

-The Lazarus Project (formerly known as The Heaven Project) is a 2008 American drama/thriller film directed and written by John Patrick Glenn.
-It stars Paul Walker as Ben, a former criminal who gets a second chance at life and mysteriously wakes up working at a psychiatric hospital.
-Piper Perabo, Linda Cardellini, Malcolm Goodwin, Tony Curran and Bob Gunton also star in the film, which was released on DVD on October 21, 2008.
+The Lazarus Project (formerly known as The Heaven Project is a 2008 American drama/thriller film directed and written by John Patrick Glenn.
+It stars Paul Walker as Ben, a former criminal who gets a second chance at life after mysteriously waking up employed at a psychiatric hospital.
+Piper Perabo, Linda Cardellini, Malcolm Goodwin, Tony Curran, and Bob Gunton also star in the film, which was released on DVD on October 21, 2008.

-Plot
+Premise

 Ben Garvey, a reformed criminal, loses his job because of his criminal background.
 His brother Ricky comes to visit after being released from jail and convinces him to commit a robbery of gold dust from a laboratory.
 The heist goes horribly wrong, and Ricky and two others are killed.
 Sentenced to death, Ben gets a visit from his wife and daughter; Ben tells his daughter that he's not coming back.
 He then goes and prepares himself for the lethal injection.
 Ben is presumably put to death, but is next shown hitching a ride from an unknown man who asks if he is the new groundskeeper of a nearby psychiatric hospital in a small Oregon town.
 Ben is told that he has been given a second chance from God and to begin work as a groundskeeper at the local mental hospital.
 Ben wants to go home but is denied and as time goes on, and with a wife and daughter he left behind, he wonders whether he has truly cheated death or if he has become part of a far more sinister scientific plan for both him and the other inmates at the hospital.